What

 Later Heron refines his model to 6 dimensions and 3 decision-modes, and

-calls it: the Facilitation Styles Model.
+calls it: the Intervention Styles Model.
 (Figure).

-Usage of Facilitation Styles.
+Usage of Intervention Styles.
 Applications

-Strengths of the Facilitation Styles Model.
+Strengths of the Intervention Styles Model.
 Benefits

 - Creates awareness of current and possible helping styles.